celenityy/Phoenix/README.md

 * By default, Phoenix clears site data on exit, due to the major privacy benefit this provides.
 Rather than disable this protection, I would strongly recommend users stick with it & make exceptions for sites they wish to ex. stay logged in to.
 However, if you truly wish to disable this sanitization, you can toggle it from `about:preferences#privacy` or set `privacy.clearOnShutdown.cookies`, `privacy.clearOnShutdown.offlineApps`, & `privacy.clearOnShutdown_v2.cookiesAndStorage` to `false` in your `about:config`.

 * Phoenix completely removes & disables all DRM technology [due to the extreme privacy, security, & freedom concerns it poses](https://www.eff.org/deeplinks/2017/10/drms-dead-canary-how-we-just-lost-web-what-we-learned-it-and-what-we-need-do-next).
 This means that certain proprietary streaming services won't play content or will only play content at a lower quality than anticipated.
 I would strongly recommend avoiding these types of streaming services entirely & instead consuming content by other means... but if you do insist on using them (not recommended), I would recommend either streaming this type of content from the provider's app or a separate device.

-# Motivation

-Believe it or not, in the not so distant past, browsers were designed to put the user first.
-There's a reason that another word to refer to them is [**user agent**](https://wikipedia.org/wiki/User_agent).

-Sadly, this time has passed.
-The majority of browser marketshare is now controlled by Google, an ad surveillance company.
-In all fairness to Google, they **do** put their customers first - it's just that their customers are the advertisers they siphon data to, not users like you and me.
-And this is the company behind the engine powering nearly every modern web browser in the world.
-Talk about a conflict of interest...

-But it doesn't have to be this way.

 # Why Mozilla Firefox?